-On July 27, 2012, the optionor Goldcorp S.A. de C.V. ("GoldCorp Mexico") and Desarrollos Mineros San Luis, S.A. de C.V. ("Desarrollos") confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and September 30, 2009.
-By way of this letter, GoldCorp Mexico and Desarrollos elected not to proceed with the Back-In Option on the Historic part of the property, but elected to maintain their 30% undivided right, title and working interest in the entire property.
+On July 27, 2012, the optionor Goldcorp S.A. de C.V. ("GoldCorp Mexico") and Desarrollos Mineros San Luis, S.A. de C.V. ("Desarrollos") confirmed that the Company had met all of its obligations for the exercise of the second option (pursuant to the Company's letter dated May 1, 2012) under the Letter Agreement dated May 5, 2006 as amended pursuant to the agreement dated February 2, 2009 and December 31, 2009.
+By way of this letter, GoldCorp Mexico and Desarrollos elected not to proceed with the Back-In Option on the historic part of the property, but did elect to maintain their 30% undivided right, title and working interest in the entire property.

 On June 12, 2013, the Company entered into an agreement with the municipality of El Oro that provides the Company with access and processing rights to the tailing deposits from the historic El Oro mines which contain elevated levels of both gold and silver and which management believes may have the potential to be recovered economically.
 The tailings deposits are within the town site of El Oro, are easily accessible and are immediately adjacent to existing road access, as well as power and water services.

-The first stage (Phase I) allows the Company approximately one year period to carry out the necessary test work to ascertain recoveries and potential economic viability of a tailings reclamation and reprocessing operation, for contributions of US\$25,000 upon signing the Agreement and monthly contributions of US\$3,000 starting 30 days after signing the Agreement.
-The contributions will be used to fund Social projects for the citizens of El Oro.
+The Agreement provides for contributions to the municipality of US\$25,000 upon signing and monthly contributions of US\$3,000 starting 30 days after signing the Agreement.
+The contributions are to be used to fund Social projects for the citizens of El Oro.
 If Candente Gold decides to enter into the processing and the reclamation phase (Phase II), then an 8% Net Profits Interest ("NPI") will be paid to the municipality during the period of operation.
 If during any months of processing, there is no NPI due then a monthly contribution of US\$3,000 will be made.
 Please also refer to news release dated June 13, 2013.

 The tailings have been the main focus of the Company's exploration and evaluation efforts since signing the Tailings Agreement in 2013.
-In early 2014, the Company recently received a preliminary level study from an independent consulting engineering firm indicating that the reprocessing and reclamation of the historic tailings offers the potential for a positive financial return.
-The study recommended that additional technical and financial assessment be performed to further develop the project.
-(News Release 034 April 15, 2014), Subsequent to receipt of the preliminary independent study the Company carried out a verification sampling program which was successful in validating historic assay results.
-The results from the 2014 verification sampling program were then combined with historical results and used by an Independent consultant to carry out an Inferred Mineral Resource Estimate which was completed on July 8, 2014.
+In early 2014, the Company received a preliminary level study from an independent consulting engineering firm indicating that the reprocessing and reclamation of the historic tailings offers the potential for a positive financial return.
+The study recommended that additional technical and financial assessment be performed to further develop the project. (see Candente Gold News Release 034 dated April 15, 2014), Subsequent to receipt of the preliminary independent study the Company carried out a verification sampling program which was successful in validating a significant portion of the historic assay results.
+The results from the 2014 verification sampling program were then combined with historical results and used by an Independent consultant to develop an Inferred Mineral Resource Estimate which was completed on July 8, 2014.

-The inferred resource showed an increase of approximately 40% on gold content and 30% on silver content from historic assessments (News Release July 10, 2014).
-The increase is mainly related to the increased volume of tailings as a result of the updated survey.
+The inferred resource showed an increase of approximately 40% on gold content and 30% on silver content from historic assessments (see Candente Gold News Release dated July 10, 2014).
+The increase is mainly related to the increased volume of tailings as a result of an updated survey of the tailings area.

-The Mineral Resource Estimate will be the basis for a Preliminary Economic Assessment ("PEA") and is expected to demonstrate both positive potential and a clear path forward for a Tailings Recovery Operation ("TRO").
+The Mineral Resource Estimate is expected to be the basis for a Preliminary Economic Assessment ("PEA") and is anticipated to demonstrate both positive potential and a clear path forward for a Tailings Recovery Operation ("TRO").

-A National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") technical report documenting the updated Mineral Resource estimate was filed on SEDAR on August 25, 2014.
+A Technical Report, compliant with National Instrument 43-101 Standards of Disclosure for Mineral Projects ("NI 43-101") documenting the updated Mineral Resource Estimate was filed on SEDAR on August 25, 2014.